 In my opinion, as a cat owner, this is a must-have in any animal household.

-Pick it up, and see how much closer a connection you can build with your own feline through the power of direct human to cat conversation.
+Pick it up, and see how much closer a connection you can build with your feline through the power of direct human-to-cat conversation.
 What you know, you may even learn how to hiss like a cat!